 When I received a big bag full of freshly picked plums, my first thought was to photograph them and then I immediately thought of making chutney out of them before they go bad.
 And those were perfectly ripened to be turned into a nice yummy chutney.

-Anyone who knows me, they know that, I’m literally on my toes till I hit the bed and my hectic schedule made me, putting this idea off, until I realized that, the fruit flies have started hovering around them.
+Anyone who knows me, they know that I’m literally on my toes till I hit the bed and my hectic schedule made me, putting this idea off, until I realized that, the fruit flies have started hovering around them.
 So, no more procrastination and I set out to make a Sweet and Spicy Plum Chutney.

-Since a chutney is more savory than jams/jellies/relishes, they make really good accompaniment to sandwiches, cheese plates, curries, grilled meats, naans etc.
+Since a chutney is more savory than jams/jellies/relishes, they make a really good accompaniment to sandwiches, cheese plates, curries, grilled meats, naans etc.

 I like my chutneys more spicy than sweet and I did the same for this chutney as well.
 Less sugar, more spiciness and that made this Sweet and Spicy Plum Chutney to balance out the right flavors and hit the right notes.
 The ginger added a nice touch which actually complimented the natural sweetness of the plums.

 If you like your chutney hot and spicy with a big kick to it, then this Hot and Sweet Plum Chutney is THE recipe for you.
-It’s easy, and shows you that really, truly, all you need is some super-ripe summer fruits and no preservatives at all.
+It’s easy and shows you that really, truly, all you need is some super-ripe summer fruits and no preservatives at all.

 So here is the recipe for a gingery, peppery Sweet and Spicy Plum Chutney.

 - 15 to 20 plums, de-pitted and coarsely chopped (about 4 pounds)

 - 1 cup packed dark brown sugar